 The world of sneakers has long fascinated and intrigued.
-While our references were limited to stores such as Courir or Foot Locker, today this flourishing market has seen the birth of many new digital players.
+While our references were reduced to stores such as Courir or Foot Locker, today this flourishing market has seen the birth of many new digital players have emerged..
 Sneakers are an integral part of our daily lives and bring together a host of enthusiasts on the lookout for the latest trends and news.
 A market that does not wait and whose terms are known to be specific.

 And if you don't understand the codesyou are considered as "has-been".

-But Kikikickz is there, and has concocted just for you the The enthusiast's dictionary.
+But Kikikickz is there, and has concocted just for you the Dico of the enthusiast.

 ANATOMY OF THE SNEAKER

-Heel, n. : The heeled part of the pair.
-A detail on the back of the pair is called a "heel tab".
+Heel, n.
+Heeled part of the pair.
+We call "heel tab" a detail on the back part of the pair.

-DSWT (DeadStock with Tags) :Expression indicating that a pair of sneakers is new, the tags are still present.
+DSWT (DeadStock with Tags), expr.Expression indicating that a pair is new, the tags are still present.

-Rocker, v. : The act of wearing a pair.
+Rocker, v. : Action of wearing a pair.

-UNDS (UnDeadStock), v. : Theact of wearing a new pair for the first time (example: "I have UNDS").
+UNDS (UnDeadStock), v. : Action of wearing a new pair for the first time (example: "I have UNDS").